 For all these reasons, we recommend this four-step stakeholder management process.

-Second, during the project planning phase you also plan how you will manage your stakeholders.
+Second, during the project planning phase you plan how you will manage your stakeholders.
 You identify what techniques you will use to meet the needs of each stakeholder and to keep them engaged in the process.